 PRAYER: Precious Lord, we are mere mortals here in this land where men of God are looked down on, and discounted as nobodies.
 This turns out to be more truthful than any man will realize, for we are nothing, and we are powerless without our awesome God.
 Help us Lord to stand firm in our faith and to always look to You for all things.
 Oh that we may be so sold out to You, that others will see and hear nothing but Jesus when they look on us.
 May You be glorified in everything that we attempt to do in Your name, and may we always walk in faith knowing that You are all-powerful and all-knowing.
 AMEN!

 FOOTNOTE: There are two more pages on my blog that will provide you with additional information, one of them being ‘To Know Jesus’.
 If you have been challenged to make a decision today after reading this devotional, please click on the above page, or speak with a local Bible Teaching Pastor, or contact me at NuggetsFromGodsWord@outlook.com.
 Please allow someone to pray with you and give you help and/or encouragement as you begin, or continue your walk with Jesus.
-Words underlined in my blog could indicate a link to a song that came to mind as I wrote the devotional.
+Words underlined in my blog might indicate a link to a song that came to mind as I wrote the devotional.
 Feel free to click on the link and listen as you continue to read or pray.
-If this devotional was forwarded to you and you would like to see more, please go to Nuggets From God’s Word and read more, or you may freely to subscribe for a daily email conveniently containing each day’s devotional.
-If you are anywhere near the Highlands County, Florida area and do not have a church home, I would be thrilled to welcome you at Bible Fellowship Church, located at 3750 Hammock Rd, Sebring, FL 33872!
+If this devotional was forwarded to you and you would like to see more, please go to Nuggets From God’s Word and read more, or you may freely subscribe for a daily email conveniently containing each day’s devotional.
+If you are anywhere near the Sebring, Florida area and do not have a church home, I would highly recommend to you Bible Fellowship Church, located at 3750 Hammock Rd, Sebring, FL 33872!
 Click the link to check out service times and/or other special activities.
 God is at work among us!
 Please consider coming to worship with us!